1344 Main Street

 Book Kyle to speak at your event:

-Kyle is a noted speaker who has given keynote and plenary addresses at conferences and has guest lectured at colleges and universities.
+Kyle is a noted speaker who has given keynote and plenary addresses at local and national conferences and has guest lectured at colleges and universities across the prairies.
 Kyle also speaks often in churches, schools, and service clubs.

 Kyle focuses on issues related to poverty and social justice, Indigenous and Settler reconciliation, and how everyone can make a difference.
 If you would like to book Kyle to speak at your event, please contact him through our office or by email.